Counselors can help you:

 - Appeal your suspension based on extenuating circumstances.
 Using the appeal forms below, explain your extenuating circumstances, how those circumstances will no longer prevent you from being academically successful and be sure to provide supporting documentation.

 - If there are no extenuating circumstances, you will need to demonstrate that you are ready to be academically successful.
 Consider enrolling in and completing courses with a minimum term grade point average of 2.50 and completing 100% of your courses for the term.
-You will not receive financial aid until you have a sucessful appeal.
+You will not receive financial aid until you have a successful appeal.

 Century College and the MnSCU Board Policy 2.9 require that all students make satisfactory